 - celeriac salad with parmesan, walnuts, and parsley

-If celeriac is not available, celery and parsley root can be switched for a similar flavor in soups.
-For mashing or roasting, parsnips or potatoes could be used in place of celeriac.
+If celeriac is not available, people can use celery and parsley root to achieve a similar flavor in soups.
+For mashing or roasting, parsnips or potatoes would make a suitable alternative.

-Often, celeriac and potatoes are prepared using similar methods, or they can be substituted for one another in recipes.
-Celeriac can also be used as an alternative to potatoes for people trying to lower their calorie or carbohydrate intake.
+People often prepare celeriac and potatoes using similar methods, and it is possible to substitute one for the other in recipes.
+Celeriac can also serve as an alternative to potatoes for people who are trying to reduce their calorie or carbohydrate intake.

-According to the USDA National Nutrient Database, one cup of boiled celeriac pieces provides 42 kcal and 9.14 g of carbohydrate.
-The same amount of boiled potatoes provides 134 kcal and 31.22 g of carbohydrate.
+According to the USDA, one cup of boiled celeriac pieces contains 42 calories and 9.14 g of carbohydrate.
+The same amount of boiled potatoes provides 134 calories and 31.2 g of carbohydrate.

 Celeriac is a versatile, flavorful ingredient for soups, mashes, side dishes, and salads.